Higher Education Opportunity Act (HEOA) Responses

-The following HEOA items are not applicable to Excelsior College:
+The following HEOA items are not applicable to Excelsior University:

 - Campus Housing

-- Entrance Exams – Excelsior College does not require SAT or ACT scores.
+- Entrance Exams – Excelsior University does not require SAT or ACT scores.

 - Fire Safety Report

 - Link to report regarding Secretary’s List

 Data is from the Alumni One Year Survey.
 Respondents graduated between July 2019–June 2020.
 This data reflects their employment status one year after graduation.
 Field of employment data is from the Exit Survey.
 Respondents graduated between July 2020–June 2021.